ForgottenGem/ForgottenGuides/GameBoyAdvance/index.md

 </script>

-Released: 2/Dec/2004(JP) , 21/Nov/2004(NA) , 11/March/2005(EU)
+Released: 21/March/2001(JP) , 11/June/2001(NA) , 22/June/2001(EU)

 ---

-## My Thoughts On The DS
+## My Thoughts On The Game Boy Advance

-I never actually owned many models of the DS when I was younger, the original DS I have yet to get my hands on to this day.
-I had a black DS lite that I used constantly as a kid that I have since shell swapped the crusty half broken shell with a nice semi transparent purple one.
-I played way too much of Mario 64 DS and Bowser's Inside Story when I was younger even doing challenge runs of the latter and recording very very bad speedruns just on my phone when are long gone now.
-I feel like the DS was a lot of peoples childhood handheld.
+I bought my Game Boy Advance at a convention like 4 years ago when I was around 19, I hadn't remembered that backlit screens weren't always a thing so I got quite a surprise when I turned it on and remembered.
+But it was still great to play games such as the GBA Crash Bandicoot games or Zelda: Minish Cap.
+I then later got my GBA SP at the Irish Gaming Market up in dublin and it's the definitive way to play the GB, GBC, and GBA line of games.

 ---

-This is where you will find all the DS games I have currently made guides for.
+This is where you will find all the GBA games I have currently made guides for.

 ---